Designed with security as a top priority, TinyCLR OS provides protection for both user's code and user's data.

 The system supports extending the deployment region, where user's code/assemblies are stored, into external unsecured flash memory.
 To keep important data secure, the system supports

 Secure Assemblies.
 Those assemblies are loaded into the internal secure flash.
 To tag an assembly as secure, users must edit the

 Properties folder within the project's folder.
 Change the line

 [assembly: AssemblyConfiguration("")] to

-During deployment Visual Studio will display an allocation table showing both the secure and unsecure assemblies and their address, so it is easy to check the security status of your assemblies.
+[assembly: AssemblyConfiguration("secure")] (the word "secure" is not case sensitive).
+During deployment Visual Studio will display an allocation table showing both the secure and unsecure assemblies and their address, a quick way to verify secure assemblies.
 This is found in the

 TinyCLR Device Deployment Visual Studio output window.